-If sociological insights help to guide social change, the history of social reform in the United States also shows that social change most often happens when Americans unite in small groups or larger social movements to change some aspect of society.
-Chapter 14 "Social Change: Population, Urbanization, and Social Movements" discussed important features of social movements, including their origins and impact.
+If sociological insights help guide social change, the history of social reform in the United States also shows that social change most often happens when Americans unite in small groups or larger social movements to change some aspect of society.
+Chapter 21 "Collective Behavior and Social Movements" discussed important features of social movements, including their origins and impact.
 As that discussion highlighted, many of the rights and freedoms Americans now enjoy were won by social movements struggling against great odds.
-Here an often cited comment by anthropologist Margaret Mead is worth remembering: "Never doubt that a small group of thoughtful, committed citizens can change the world.
+Here an often-cited comment by anthropologist Margaret Mead is worth remembering: "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."